2010 United States Senate election in Alabama: Campaign

-Shelby, who switched from Democrat to Republican in the mid-1990s, was a popular senator in Alabama for three decades, first elected in 1986.
+Shelby, who switched from Democrat to Republican in 1994, was a popular senator in Alabama for three decades, first elected in 1986.
 He has over $17 million in the bank, one of the highest of any candidate in the country.
 Recently, he became even more popular in his opposition to the Troubled Asset Relief Program (TARP) and the Emergency Economic Stabilization Act of 2008, as the ranking member of the Senate Banking Committee.

 In May, Shelby told reporters "I don't even know who my opponent is."